bethChris/scaffold-writing/README.md

 You'll need Python 3.9 to run this locally.
 (Earlier versions of Python might work too, but I haven't tested them myself.)

 Clone the repository, then run `pip install -r requirements.txt`.
 Next, run `python flask_app.py`, go to http://localhost:5000/, and you should be able to start playing with the tool.
 Enjoy!

+FOR BETHANY: use command:
+$ source venv/Scripts/activate

+to activate the venv and use command:
+$ deactivate

+to deactivate the venv